wp-plugins/google-webfont-optimizer/readme.txt

 You can now configure if you want GWFO to be embedded using <link rel="stylesheet" or use the Web font loader javascript (written and recommended by Google, Adobe and Typekit).

 == Changelog ==

+= 0.2.4 &amp bug =

+Fixed a bug where fonts weren't being removed when &amp; is included.
+Thanks to Jan Jaap for reporting the bug (and the fix)

+= 0.2.3 PHP warning bug =

+Fixed a PHP warning bug.

 = 0.2.2 Bugfix for empty google font links =